 The biggest problem you’ll have is trying to decide which cenotes to visit.
-There are literally hundreds of them to choose from within a stone’s throw of Playa del Carmen.
+There are literally hundreds of them to choose from within a short drive from Playa del Carmen.

 Just outside of Puerto Morelos there is a stretch of road referred to as “The Cenote Route.”
 It’s essentially 50 km of road bordered by different cenotes that you can visit.
 If you’d like to spend your day exploring a series of different swimming holes, this is definitely what I would recommend.

-For more cenote suggestions, check out this guide to cenotes in the Riviera Maya.
+💡 Looking for more suggestions?
+Check out my guide to cenotes in the Riviera Maya.

 2. Learn About Ancient Cultures at Chichén Itzá